 Urethral caruncles are common in elderly postmenopausal women but are rare in premenopausal or perimenopausal women.
 Urethral prolapse is similar in appearance, but is circumferential while caruncles are focal.
-Urethral prolapse may occur in prepubescent or postmenopausal females, whereas caruncles are seen almost exclusively in the latter.
+Urethral prolapse may occur in prepubescent girls or postmenopausal women, whereas caruncles are seen almost exclusively in the latter.

 Urethral caruncles may develop from several simultaneous processes, as discussed in the Pathophysiology section.